joshkoenig/relucantlywithher.com/the-positive-case-for-hrc.md

 The best case scenario for this fall is that not only does Clinton prevail, but that she does so as part of an elevated level of turnout which reverses control of the Senate, and narrows the GOP House majority.
 This would likely lead to a breakdown of organized and disciplined opposition, and create a window of opportunity to advance broadly popular legislation.

-One of Clinton's more promising campaign promises is to introduce a consitutional amendment to overturn Citizens United.
+Clinton's most exciting campaign promise is to [introduce a consitutional amendment to overturn Citizens United](http://www.politico.com/story/2016/07/hillary-clinton-citizens-united-225658).
 This is vital if we want to reduce the political influence of corporations and the hyper-wealthy, but passing a constitutional amendment requires a nationwide referrendum in which two 38 out of 50 states must ratify the change.
 That means we'll need a serious 50-state strategy once again.

 This kind of operation will not be driven by a President, or even by the Democratic party.
 It will have to be a broader people powered coalition, providing a golden opportunity for a "do over" on 2008: the ability to put a candidate over the top, and to continue organizing to keep that candidate (and others) motivated to fulfill her mandate, while also achieving wins at the state and local level.

 This is the kind of organization which could grow in strength through a period of political realignment, maturing into a meaningful and enduring vehicle for positive change.

 Now, is it the most likely outcome of electing Hillary Clinton?
 No. But it's a lot more realistic than thinking we can blow it all up and start over, or that protest alone can deliver real change.
-It will take a lot of work and probably some luck, but ultimately we must realize that the positive potential democracy doesn't begin and end at the ballot box, and practice the art of controlling our environment.
+It will take a lot of work and probably some luck, but ultimately we must realize that the positive potential of democracy doesn't begin and end at the ballot box, and practice the art of controlling our environment.

 President Clinton will provide much better future conditions for improving the world than the alternative.
 On that basis, any progressive should be able to cast her or his vote for Hillary with a clean conscience.